AEBilgrau/GMCM/README.md

 Gaussian copula mixture models (GMCMs) are a very flexible alternative to gaussian mixture models in unsupervised cluster analysis for continuous data where non-Gaussian clusters are present.
 GMCMs model the ranks of the observed data and are thus invariant to monotone increasing transformations of the data, i.e. they are semi-parametric and only the ordering of the data is important.
 Alternatively, a special-case of the GMCMs can be used for a novel meta-analysis approach in high-dimensional settings.
 In this context, the model tries to cluster results which agree and don't agree on statistical evidence into a reproducible and irreproducible group.

 The optimization of the complicated likelihood function is difficult, however.
-The **GMCM** package utilizes [**Rcpp**](https://github.com/RcppCore/Rcpp) and [**RcppArmadillo**](https://github.com/RcppCore/RcppArmadillo) to evaluate the likelihood function quickly and arrive at a parameter estimate using various optimization routines.
+The **GMCM** package utilizes [**Rcpp**](https://github.com/RcppCore/Rcpp) and [**RcppArmadillo**](https://github.com/RcppCore/RcppArmadillo) to evaluate the likelihood function quickly and arrive at a parameter estimate using various standard numerical optimization routines.

 Additional information and documentation will follow.
 For now, run `help("GMCM")` in R for help and examples.
 The core user functions of **GMCM** are `fit.full.GMCM` and `fit.meta.GMCM`.